McMasterU/HashedExpression/README.md

 - Automatically simplify expressions and compute derivatives, identify common subexpressions.
     - We represent expressions symbolically.
 Expressions are hashed and indexed in a common lookup table, thus allows for identifying common subexpressions.
     - Derivatives are computed by reverse accumulation method.
-- Generate code which can be feed to optimization solvers (such as LBFGS, LBFGS-B, Ipopt, see [solvers](solvers)).
+- Generate code which can be compiled with optimization solvers (such as LBFGS, LBFGS-B, Ipopt, see [solvers](solvers)).
-    - Currently, we have a code generator that produce C99 code.
-    - Since code generation is decoupled from all other steps, we could easily provide other generators.
-A version of SIMD C is WIP, and later a GPU version.

 Supported operations:
 - basic algebraic operations: addition, multiplication, etc.